SoMuchCode/LogMessage/README.md

 # LogMessage
 Python 3.6 class for logging to a text file.

-To initialize LogMessage:\n
+To initialize LogMessage:
  message = LogMessage('log.txt')

-To read the log:\n
+To read the log:
  message.read()

-To write to the log:\n
+To write to the log:
  message.write('whatever you want to log.')